The cold hard truth: electric companies can be sneaky

-Who wants to spend an afternoon digging into their electric company’s contract, or hours on the phone trying to dispute a fee?
-For burned-out millennials – scratch that, for everyone – it’s probably easier to just shut all that out and go out for tacos instead.
+They know that most people don’t have the time to spend an afternoon review their electric company’s service contract.
+Nor do most of us have hours to spend on the phone trying to dispute a fee?
+For anyone with any sort of life – it’s easier to shut all the indiscretions out and go out for tacos instead.
 Hey, we don’t blame you, we love tacos.

-But ask yourself honestly, are you getting a good deal on your electricity?
+But ask yourself if you’re getting a good deal on your electricity.
 Do you even know what a good deal is?
 What’s a good kilowatt-hour rate?
 What companies have the fewest fees?
 (We do!)
 How much does it cost to get out of your current contract?